Tais993/Async-programming/index.md

 So yeah, is this *really* a good solution?
 I'd say no, it doesn't feel polished, it's not that pleasant to write either.

+### Benefits of async-await

+I could say as much as I want, but I'd be lying if they were useless.
+They're really simple, a beginner programmer can really easily adapt to this.
+And that's exactly why it fits so well with JS, a rather simple programming language.
+Depending on how many OS-threads your runtime has, it's either concurrent or concurrent and parallel.

 ## Solution 2, OS-Threads

 So, how about instead using concurrency we use parallelism?
 Sure!
 OS-Threads, you can come in now.